CiscoDevNet/node-sparkbot/README.md

 ### Authenticating Requests via payload signature

-To ensure paylods received by your bots come from Cisco Spark, you can supply a secret parameter at Webhook creation.
+To ensure paylods received by your bots come from Webex, you can supply a secret parameter at Webhook creation.
 Every payload posted to your bot will then contain an extra HTTP header "X-Spark-Signature" containing an HMAC-SHA1 signature of the payload.

 Once you've created the webhook for your bot with a secret parameter,